parallelspec/qnapJellyfinArm/README.md

 ### To-do list
 * Learn how setup a VPN for remote connections outside of local network
 * Probably learn how to format better in markdown
+* Need to learn more about port forwarding, in particular - keeping a constant port so it doesn't change everytime we restart the server